David Coulthard: 2008

 Coulthard started the season with a retirement after colliding with Ferrari driver Felipe Massa.
-In Malaysia Coulthard's suffered from a suspension failure on his car during practice which resulted in Red Bull placed under investigation for car safety.
+In Malaysia Coulthard suffered from a suspension failure on his car during practice which resulted in Red Bull placed under investigation for car safety.
 Coulthard was later cleared to race, and managed to secure 9th.
 He was unable to score points until Canada, when he finished on the podium in 3rd.
 Before the British Grand Prix, where he retired on the first lap when he was hit by Toro Rosso driver Sebastian Vettel, Coulthard announced that he would retire from Formula One at the end of the season, though he would remain at Red Bull as a testing and development consultant.

 Over the next five races, Coulthard was able to finish albeit outside the points-scoring positions.
 He took the final points of his career with seventh place in Singapore.
 In his final race in Brazil, Coulthard's Red Bull RB4 was decorated in the colours of "Wings for Life", a charity dedicated to raising awareness of spinal cord injuries.
 He was unable to finish the race, when his car was hit by Williams driver Nico Rosberg and Coulthard's car was sent into the path of Rosberg's teammate Kazuki Nakajima.